gravitational/teleport/docs/4.4/enterprise/workflow/index.md

 ## Adding a reason to approval requests

-Teleport 4.4.4 introduced the ability for users to request additional roles. `tctl` or the Access Workflow API makes it easy to dynamically approve or deny these requests.
+Teleport 4.4.4 introduced the ability for users to request additional roles. `tctl` or the Access Workflows API makes it easy to dynamically approve or deny these requests.

-In the Supporting users that start in an essentially unprivileged state and must always go through the dynamic access API in order to gain meaningful privilege.
+By using notes you can provide users with an unprivileged state and must always go through the Access Workflows API  in order to gain meaningful privilege.

-Leveraging the claims (traits) provided by external identity providers both when determining which roles a user is allowed to request, and if a specific request should be approved/denied.
+Teams can leverage claims (traits) provided by external identity providers both when determining which roles a user is allowed to request, and if a specific request should be approved/denied.